ava-labs/avalanchego/vms/platformvm/warp/payload/README.md

 - `codecID` is the codec version used to serialize the payload and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000001` for `BlockHash`
 - `blockHash` is a blockHash from the `sourceChainID`.
-A signed block hash payload indicates that the signer has accepted the block on the source chain.
+A signed block hash payload should indicate that the signers have accepted the block on the source chain